 4 – Anything Electronic

-This was more obvious since we have lived in the States before and knew this.
+This was more obvious since we have lived in the US before and knew this.
 No, we didn’t pack up our television, but we still ended up with a handful of electronic items.
 A portable DVD player and one of those electronic picture frames, to name two.
 They can only work with the special converter plug thingy which I can’t find anywhere.
-Sure, I can go on Amazon and get another one, but not really sure if it is worth the effort.
+Sure, I can go on Amazon and get another one, but not really sure if it is worth the effort or money.
 I’m optimistic about finding a new power cord for my external hard drive though – who knows what I’ll find on there when I power it up again someday!

 5 – Everyday Furniture